twosixlabs/elasticsearch-logstash-index-mgmt/README.md

 Backup handles making a backup and a restore script for a given index.
 The default is yesterday's index, or you can pass a specific date for backup.
-You can optionally keep the backup locally, and/or push it to s3.
-If you want to get tricky, you can override the s3cmd command, and you could have this script push the backups to a storage server on your network (or whatever you want, really).
+You can optionally keep the backup locally, and/or push it via scp.

 ### elasticsearch-restore-index.sh

-Restore handles retrieving a backup file and restore script (from S3), and then executing the restore script locally after download.
+Restore handles retrieving a backup file and restore script (via SCP), and then executing the restore script locally after download.